Affordable Housing: Defining the Problem

 Affordable Scheme #1: Value Engineering

-Some might think that the solution to affordable housing is fairly trivial: the dreaded value engineering.
+Some might think that the solution to affordable housing is trivial: value engineering.
 Architects are no strangers to cutting costs, as seemingly every project is over-budget.
-The formula of affordable housing under Value Engineering appears as follows:
+The formula of affordable housing under Value Engineering is as follows:

 Make everything as small as possible, cut amenities, and always pick the cheapest thing from the catalogue.

 Let’s hand it to the Profit Machine and see what it does.
-As expected, instead of passing savings to the consumer (the intention), it simply pocketed the difference as an inflated profit margin (the incentive).
-This results in a luxury price tag on what should be affordable housing.
+Instead of passing savings to the consumer (the intention), it pocketed the difference as a profit margin (the incentive).
+This results in a luxury price tag on affordable housing.
 We will call such an imposter a fauxury development.
-The typical example of a fauxury development is a ubiquitous Five over One: a five-story wood frame built over a one-story concrete floor, or, in Profit Machine terms, five stories of value extractors and one story of marketing trap.
+The typical example of a fauxury development is a ubiquitous Five over One: a five-story wood frame built over a one-story concrete floor, or, in Profit Machine terms, a five-story value extractor over one-story marketing trap.

 Five over One

-Reason for “Five”.
+Five.
 Wood frame remains one of the most cost-effective structure types in the US.
-It has low material and labor costs, and it is very forgiving of errors and poor craftsmanship.
+It has low material and labor costs, and it is forgiving of errors and poor craftsmanship.
 This makes it an ideal choice for a value-engineered apartment complex.
 Building codes in most jurisdictions limit the height of wood frame construction to five floors (as of 2025), hence the “five.”

 Value-engineered units are making their best chameleon impression, hiding all the issues until the ink on the rental agreement is dry.
 The hardwood laminate floor and faux stone countertop are there for marketing purposes only.
 A windowless den insists it’s a bedroom.
 Oxymoronic marketing terms such as “luxury microliving” are in the air.

-Reason for “One.”
-The “one” concrete floor is a marketing device that does all the heavy lifting of renting the uninspiring units above.
+One.
+The “one” concrete floor is a marketing device selling the uninspired units above.
 At a minimum, “one” contains a lobby, a leasing office, and some amenities, all designed to appear luxurious at a passing glance during a walk-through.
 The lobby is the first and last thing prospective residents see, so it has the highest-value furniture and finishes to make a good first and last impression.
-The amenities consist of something that can be procured and furnished second-hand with a heavy discount: a gym, a pool table, a shuffleboard, a conference room, a hacky sack corner, etc.
+The amenities consist of something that can be procured and furnished cheaply or second-hand: a gym, a shuffleboard, a hacky sack corner, etc.

-The “one” often contains large rental commercial properties, aiming at a large anchor tenant with deep pockets, whom we will collectively call McWallgerts.
-Smaller businesses by and for residents are priced out, and as a result, the commercial space will sit vacant for years.
+The “one” often contains large rental commercial properties, aiming at a large anchor tenant with deep pockets.
+Smaller businesses by and for residents are priced out.

-With five-over-one as the reigning king of fauxury development, let’s amend the formula for value-engineered affordable housing:
+With fauxury five-over-one being the predominant development scheme nationwide, let’s amend the formula for value-engineered affordable housing:

 Fauxury minus marketing.

 No other cost can be cut from fauxurey, as it has already evolved over the years to be as cheap to build as possible.
-As all distractions of the sales devices exit the program, a poorly done wood frame structure is all that remains.
-This wood frame structure will likely be derelict around the time the mortgage is paid off, and the building will exit the market.
-Even with that move, the unit cost often turns out too high and must be bridged with subsidies and social programs.
+Even with that move, the unit cost is often too high and must be bridged with subsidies and social programs.

-Relentless cost-cutting and our design efforts to make it work have another unintended side effect: normalizing the high price tag for a lower-standard unit.
-Microhousing, which was hailed as a solution for affordable housing, is now sold at the same price that normal-sized housing used to have just ten years ago (marketing, as always, does the heavy lifting).
-Even true luxury units will be offering a windowless den, a closet for sleeping in, as a bedroom.
-In other words, any cost-cutting innovation we plug into the Profit Machine will, over time, become the new norm and join the profit margin.
+Architects can make any dystopian idea look good, unintentionally normalizing the premium price of sub-standard offerings.
+Microhousing, which was hailed as a solution for affordable housing, is now priced as a full-size house from a decade ago.
+Even true luxury units will offer a closet for sleeping in (a den) as a bedroom.
+In other words, any cost-cutting innovation we plug into Profit Machine will, over time, become the new norm and join the profit margin.

-While value engineering is inevitable in designing affordable housing, it will always fail as the main design intent.
+Lesson: While value engineering is inevitable in designing affordable housing, it is a dead end as the main design intent.

 Affordable Scheme #2: Secondary Market